Cleish

-Cleish Castle lies to the west (see separate article).
+Cleish Castle lies to the west of the hamlet.

 Cleish Church

 The church can trace its roots to the 13th century and was originally dedicated to St. Cuthbert.

 The current church was built in 1775 by John Adam who lived nearby at Blair Adam.
 The church was again rebuilt following a fire in 1832 and the tower was added in 1897, nominally to mark Queen Victoria's diamond jubilee.
 It is a Category B listed building.

 Thomas James was ordained here in 1691 but left in 1698 to be official chaplain to the ill-fated Darien Expedition to colonise Panama, all in the employ of the Company of Scotland.
 He died at sea on 23 October 1698 and was buried at sea en route to Darien.

 John Gib, (not Adam Gib's father) was minister of Cleish from 1701 to 1741.
 His successor, Alexander Dalling, was minister from 1743 to 1790 and was succeeded by his son William Dalling who served until 1835 - a span of 92 years between father and son.

-The minister 1836 to 1843 was the William Wallace Duncan (1808-1864) the son of Henry Duncan founder of he TSB.
+The minister 1836 to 1843 was the William Wallace Duncan (1808-1864) the son of Henry Duncan founder of the TSB.
 He left to serve in Peebles Free church and died there of smallpox.
 Duncan was replaced in 1843 by Charles Ross who resigned in 1893 and died in Wolverhampton in 1897.